ScreenSkills Training Passport FAQs

 BBC Studios, ITV Studios and Sky have identified the following departments where the training passport will need to be completed:

-• BBC studios: all technical production freelancers on all in-house productions
+• BBC Studios: all technical production freelancers on all in-house productions, for example, Bargain Hunt, Dragon's Den.
+EastEnders and Strictly Come Dancing

-• ITV Studios: rollout will start with the pilot with MultiStory Media’s current affairs shows Tonight and The Martin Lewis Money Show Live Summer Special
+• ITV Studios: rollout started on the pilot with MultiStory Media's current affairs shows Tonight and The Martin Lewis Money Show Live Summer Special, and expanded to productions such as After the Flood Series Two, Come Dine With Me and The Guest

 What are the training modules that I need to complete?